-Concord, NH – The 2020 New Hampshire Wildlife Harvest Summary is now available.
-The publication presents final data on the 2020 New Hampshire hunting seasons as summarized by the New Hampshire Fish and Game Department’s wildlife biologists.
-This annual publication provides a complete analysis of hunting season statistics, including some information chronicled by town and Wildlife Management Unit (WMU).
+Concord, NH – The 2022 New Hampshire Wildlife Harvest Summary is now available.
+The publication presents final data on the 2022 New Hampshire hunting seasons as summarized by New Hampshire Fish and Game Department wildlife biologists.
+This annual publication provides a complete analysis of hunting season statistics, including information organized by town and by Wildlife Management Unit (WMU).

-The 2020 NH Wildlife Harvest Summary is available online at www.wildnh.com/hunting/harvest-summary.html (select 2020).
-A limited number of print copies will be available at New Hampshire Fish and Game Department headquarters in Concord and regional Fish and Game offices in Durham, New Hampton, Lancaster, and Keene in the coming weeks.
+The 2022 NH Wildlife Harvest Summary is available online at www.wildnh.com/hunting/harvest-summary.html (click on 2022).
+A limited number of print copies will be available at New Hampshire Fish and Game Department headquarters in Concord and at regional Fish and Game offices in Durham, New Hampton, Lancaster, and Keene.

-The report reflects that New Hampshire’s 2020 deer season resulted in a total harvest of 13,044 deer.
-This year’s adult (antlered) buck harvest of 7,986 deer was the second largest one documented in the state since recordkeeping began in 1922.
-Archers took 3,785 deer, the youth weekend accounted for 295 deer harvested, and muzzleloader and regular firearm hunters took 3,166 and 5,798 deer, respectively.
+New Hampshire’s 2022 deer season resulted in a total harvest of 14,082.
+The adult (antlered) buck harvest of 8,339 was the largest documented in the state since recordkeeping began in 1922.
+Archers took 4,498 deer, the youth weekend accounted for 387 deer harvested, and muzzleloader and regular firearm hunters took 2,133 and 7,064 deer, respectively.

-The Harvest Summary includes data from the NH Trophy Deer Program, run by the NH Antler and Skull Trophy Club, which annually recognizes hunters who harvest deer with a weight of 200 pounds or more by each of the three hunting methods: archery, muzzleloader, and regular firearms.
-2020’s heaviest deer, weighing 270 pounds, was taken by Mark Evans of Wentworth, NH, using a muzzleloader.
-Evans’ harvest ranked among the top ten heaviest deer ever taken in the Granite State.
+The Harvest Summary includes data from the NH Trophy Deer Program, run by the NH Antler and Skull Trophy Club, which annually recognizes hunters who harvest deer weighing of 200 pounds or more taken by each of the three hunting methods: archery, muzzleloader, and regular firearms.
+The heaviest deer harvested in 2022, weighing 250 pounds, was taken by Peter Paris of Sharon, NH, using a crossbow.
+His harvest ranked among the top ten heaviest deer ever taken in the Granite State using archery equipment.

 Wildlife research and management activities in New Hampshire, including production of the annual NH Wildlife Harvest Summary, are funded through Federal Aid in Wildlife Restoration, a user-pay, user-benefit program supported by the purchase of firearms, ammunition, and archery equipment.